 A popular method for computing average age involves restricting the age group of estimation to persons who are 12-17 years old or 12-20 years old with no restriction on the time period.
 This method provides an estimate of the average age of first use among those in the age group who have used alcohol at some point in their lifetime, which typically results in a younger estimated average age of first use than other methods.
 This is because initiation occurring in older age groups is excluded from the calculation and also because the calculation gives too much weight to very early initiation.
 For example, 15-year-olds who will first use at age 17 are excluded because they have not yet used alcohol at the time of data collection.
-Thus, the 2003 NSDUH average age of first use among lifetime alcohol users who are 12-20 years old is 14.0 years; among 20-year-olds, 15.4 years; and among all lifetime drinkers, 16.8 years.

 The method has limited utility for assessing trends because estimates do not reflect a welldefined recent period.
-A 20-year-old may have first used alcohol at age 10; thus, an average age of first use among 12-to-20-year-olds would span a period covering as many as 10 years.
+A 20-year-old may have first used alcohol at age 10; thus, an average age of first use among 12- to -20-year-olds would span a period covering as many as 10 years.
 In addition to not reflecting the most current patterns, year-to-year change in this average is typically negligible due to the substantial overlap in the covered periods.

 Trends in average age of initiation are best measured by estimating the average age among those who initiated alcohol use during a specific period (such as a calendar year or within the 12 months prior to interview) in a repeated cross-sectional survey.
-These estimates can be made with or without age restrictions; for example, the average age of first use among persons in 2003 who initiated within the past 12 months was 16.5 years but restricting the calculation to only those who initiated before age 21 results in an average age of 15.6.
-Based on the 2003 NSDUH, an estimated 11 percent of recent initiates were 21 years or older when they first used.
+These estimates can be made with or without age restrictions.

+Estimates of average age of first use among recent initiates based on the NSDUH sample of people 12 years old or older are biased upward because it does not capture initiation before age 12.